loopbackio/loopback.io/pages/en/lb4/Using-components.md

 ---

 One of the many ways LoopBack 4 allows for extensibility is through Components.
-A Component makes it easy for independent developer to contribute additional features to LoopBack.
+A Component makes it easy for independent developers to contribute additional features to LoopBack.
 Components provide a package that allows you to extends your Application.